webalternatif/flysystem-dsn/README.md

 | DSN           | `failover(inner1:// inner2:// ...)?name=name`                     |
 |               |                                                                   |

-* There must be at least 2 DSN arguments for the failover DSN function.
+* There must be at least two DSN arguments for the failover DSN function.
-* The `name` parameter is used for the failover adapter's name in failover bundle (used to identify adapters in Symfony commands).
+* The `name` parameter is used for the failover adapter's name in the failover bundle (used to identify adapters in Symfony commands).
 * For each inner DSN, you can specify a `time_shift` parameter (see [configuration section][111] of the failover bundle for more info).
 This parameter is removed from the inner DSN when it's built.

 ### Ftp